kmotley1/continuum/README.md

-# Continuum - Sermon Study Environment
+# SermonStudio - Professional Sermon Preparation

 A powerful Electron-based desktop application designed for sermon preparation and Bible study, featuring integrated access to Logos Bible Software and ChatGPT in a unified 3-panel workspace.

-## 🎯 Overview
+## Overview

 Continuum provides pastors and Bible teachers with a streamlined environment for sermon preparation, combining: